 The Colbert County Emergency Management Agency (EMA) is governed by the Colbert County Commission and is responsible for managing resources that may be needed during any type of emergency situation.
-By following a standardized Emergency Operations Plan, the EMA ensures that the citizens of our county are prepared for things such as Hurricanes, Flooding, Earthquakes, Snow and Ice, Tornados, Terrorism, Biological and Chemical emergencies.
+By following a standardized Emergency Operations Plan, the EMA ensures that the citizens of our county are prepared for things such as Hurricanes, Flooding, Earthquakes, Snow and Ice, Tornados, Terrorism, Biological and Chemical emergencies as well as Health Pandemics.

 For more information, please visit us online at www.colbertcounty.org/ema.